thoughtspot/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

 The most robust strategy for backup and recovery requires having a backup cluster offline that is kept in sync with the production cluster.
 Then, if the production cluster fails, the backup cluster can be drafted to take its place with minimal loss of work and disruption to operations.

-Details on this architecture, and instructions on setting it up, are available in the [ThoughtSpot Disaster Recovery Guide]({{ site.baseurl }}/disaster-recovery/about-disaster-recovery.html).
+Details on this architecture, and instructions on setting it up, are available in the ThoughtSpot Disaster Recovery Guide, which you can request from ThoughtSpot.

 {: id="choose-strategy"}
 ## Choosing a strategy